pratikgajjar/go-backend.how/README.md

 ### Content

-All content of this site (blog posts, images, etc.), including previously committed content, is licensed under the Creative Commons Attribution 4.0 International License.
+All content of this site (blog posts, images, etc.), including previously committed content, is licensed under Creative Commons Attribution-ShareAlike 4.0 International.
 See the [LICENSE-CONTENT](LICENSE-CONTENT) file for details.

 In case of exceptions specific license is added alongside the post content.